NOC-OI/python-intro-schools/episodes/03-matplotlib.md

 We can call the `savefig` function to store the plot as a graphics file.
-This can be a convenient way to store your plots for use in other documents, web pages etc. The graphics format is automatically determined by Matplotlib from the file name ending we specify; here PNG from 'argo6902746-profile12-temperature.png'.
+This can be a convenient way to store your plots for use in other documents, web pages etc. The graphics format is automatically determined by Matplotlib from the file name ending we specify; here the format is PNG from 'argo6902746-profile12-temperature.png'.
 Matplotlib supports many different graphics formats, including SVG, PDF, and JPEG.